tojoabella/kinship-recognition/README.md

 # kinship-recognition
-transfer learning with resnet-50, binary classification.
+siamese network using transfer learning on resnet50 and vgg16, binary classification.
+one input sample to this network consists of one or many images of the two people being compared.
 v1: base.
 0.51800.
 v2: changing last 10 layers.
 0.52666.
 v3: only concatenating layers (without top), adding dense layers and dropout regularization, adding methods of combining networks --> all nominal. keep fine tuning last three layers.